50+ Free & Fun Things to do with Friends at Home

 - Find ways to do your favorite hobby for cheap/free.
 Use supplies you already have or find swap sites to get the supplies for free.

 - Plan out your next trip or vacation.
-Use the time to daydream and research the area, how to get there, and where to find the best deals.
+Daydream about your next vacation.
+Then, use some time to research the area, how to get there, and where to find the best deals.
 Create a vision board or a planner with places and activities for when you’re able to cash flow your vacation.

-- Paint, draw, or craft.
+- Spend the day painting, drawing, or crafting.
 Dig out your existing supplies from projects you haven’t finished (or started).
 Use Pinterest for inspiration and create a new piece of art for your house.
 Or, start your own Etsy shop to sell your artwork!

 - Bake for others.
 (Or yourself, no judgement.)
 If you have the supplies in your house, and the love of baking, make your favorite recipes for neighbors, friends, and folks at the nursing home or at church.